 New European Medical Devices Regulations – Improving standards for Patients

-Home / News & Events / New European Medical Devices Regulations – Improving standards for Patients
+Home / News & Articles / New European Medical Devices Regulations – Improving standards for Patients

 Two new EU regulations were recently adopted to help regulate the over 500,000 types of medical devices and in-vitro diagnostic medical devices currently available in the EU.
 The medical devices regulation applies to the huge range of medical devices available – from relatively simple first aid technology such as sticking plasters, through drug delivery devices such as inhalers and insulin pumps, to intricate implanted devices such as pacemakers and larger devices such as x-ray machines.
 The in vitro diagnostic medical devices regulation covers devices for self-testing such as pregnancy tests or blood sugar monitoring systems for diabetics and complex laboratory equipment used to conduct tests such as HIV tests and cancer screening.